July 17, 1674 – Great church composer Isaac Watts was born in Southampton, England.

-July 17, 1863 – During the Civil War, skirmishes were fought at Berlin and Hamden, Ohio; at Bear Creek, near Canton, Mississippi; on Stone’s River, Tennessee; and at Snicker’s Gap and Wytheville, Virginia.
+July 17, 1863 – During the Civil War, skirmishes were fought at Berlin and Hamden in Ohio; at Bear Creek, near Canton, in Mississippi; on Stone’s River, Tenn.; and at Snicker’s Gap and Wytheville in Virginia.

-July 17, 1863 – During the Civil War, a four-day Federal operation between New Berne and Swift Creek Village, North Carolina began.
+July 17, 1863 – During the Civil War, a four-day Federal operation between New Berne and Swift Creek Village in North Carolina began.

 July 17, 1864 - Confederate President Jefferson Davis replaced General Joseph Johnston with John Bell Hood as commander of the Army of Tennessee.
 Davis, impatient with Johnston’s defensive strategy in the Atlanta campaign, felt that Hood stood a better chance of saving Atlanta from the forces of Union General William T. Sherman.
 Davis selected Hood for his reputation as a fighting general, in contrast to Johnston’s cautious nature.

-July 17, 1864 – During the Civil War, skirmishes were fought at Norristown, Arkansas; near Fredericksburg, Missouri; and along Herring Creek, near Harrison’s landing, Virginia.
+July 17, 1864 – During the Civil War, skirmishes were fought at Norristown, Ark.; near Fredericksburg, Mo.; and along Herring Creek, near Harrison’s landing, in Virginia.

 July 17, 1864 – During the Civil War, an eight-day Federal operation began against Indians along the South Platte River in the Colorado Territory.
-A three-day Federal operation began between Columbus and Hickman, Kentucky.
-A three-day Federal operation began between Baton Rouge and Davidson’s Ferry, near Clinton, Louisiana.
+A three-day Federal operation began between Columbus and Hickman, Ky.
+A three-day Federal operation began between Baton Rouge and Davidson’s Ferry, near Clinton, in Louisiana.

-July 17, 1865 – During the Civil War, a skirmish was fought with Indians on the Owyhee River, the Idaho Territory.
+July 17, 1865 – During the Civil War, a skirmish was fought with Indians on the Owyhee River in the Idaho Territory.

 July 17, 1867 – The Harvard Dental School, the first university-based dental school in the United States, was founded.
 Before the school’s founding, aspiring dentists went to freestanding trade schools or learned by apprenticeship.
 The world’s first dental training program had been established in Baltimore in 1840, but dentistry wasn’t considered a branch of medicine, and programs were not included in curricula.

-July 17, 1888 – Nobel Prize-wininng fiction writer Shmuel Yosef Agnon, who wrote under S.Y.
+July 17, 1888 – Nobel Prize-winning fiction writer Shmuel Yosef Agnon, who wrote under S.Y.
 Agnon, was born in Galicia in what is now Ukraine.